capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 3.11 beta release - planned for Feb 16 - Josh will handle

 Brian suggested doing calls every other weekend
-Josh, Patrick agreed that would be good
+- Josh, Patrick agreed that would be good
-James and Josh suggested doing regular check-ins instead of the meetings when we don't have them
+- James and Josh suggested doing check-ins via another medium instead of the meetings when we don't have them

 Discussed moderation of the scsynth.org forum - James S said he would be interested in helping moderate